IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2018-12-15-electonic-skin.md

 Various applications of the new method include controlling a robot prosthetic arm, incorporating proximity sensors into a 3D model of a hand and epidermal bio monitoring.

-The research was performed in collaboration between Carnegie Mellon&#39;s Soft Machines Lab and the Institute of Systems and Robotics at the University of Coimbra in Portugal.
+The research was performed in collaboration between Carnegie Mellon's Soft Machines Lab and the Institute of Systems and Robotics at the University of Coimbra in Portugal.

-The findings were published in the paper, &quot;EGaIn-Assisted Room-Temperature Sintering of Silver Nanoparticles for Stretchable, Inkjet-Printed, Thin-Film Electronics,&quot; in Advanced Materials.
+The findings were published in the paper, "EGaIn-Assisted Room-Temperature Sintering of Silver Nanoparticles for Stretchable, Inkjet-Printed, Thin-Film Electronics," in Advanced Materials.

 To know more about electronic tattoos and their applications check out this [video](https://youtu.be/OaITzyMptFQ)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/OaITzyMptFQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>